 This course only admits students from Asia and Middle East Studies, programme option Middle East Studies.

 Students should have completed their first year of studies in the programme option before signing up for this course.

-In place of a classroom, the course will have a Canvas room where you will submit your obligatory papers.
+In place of a classroom, the course has a Canvas room where you submit your obligatory papers.
 In the Canvas room you will find both a discussion forum and announcements concerning the course.

 You are advised to communicate with your supervisor at least once a month throughout the semester.

 For the autumn semester of 2020, there will be a series of six two-hour seminars in order to assist in carrying out remote fieldwork for those students who cannot travel abroad due to Covid-19.

 - Submission of a 6-10-page field report explaining the your choice of methodologies, the process of data collection, and reflections on the research process.
 The paper should engage with at least one of the texts on the syllabus.

 The field report must be approved by the student’s primary advisor in order to qualify for the final exam.

 A student who has completed compulsory instruction and coursework and has had these approved, is not entitled to repeat that instruction and coursework.
 A student who has been admitted to a course, but who has not completed compulsory instruction and coursework or had these approved, is entitled to repeat that instruction and coursework, depending on available capacity.